yangchenyun/yangchenyun.github.com/source/_posts/2011-12-31-lesson-learned.md

 date: 2011-12-31 21:00
 published: false
 ---
+  The experience I had in 2011 is invaluable.
+It extends my perception of work and achievement.
+Some lessons are learned through trial-and-error to improve productivity and some are learned from costly mistakes.

 * Table of Content
 {:toc}

 ##Lesson 1: Know How to Sustain Yourself

-  Making decision is hard, but stick with it is much harder. when I was struggling with self-doubt and fear, I developed two ways to sustain myself: **feed your motivation**(with [Qotto][link_to_qotto]{:target="_blank"}) and **always take actions**.

-###The Full Story
+###A Frustrating Start

+  >Nobody, as long as he moves about among the chaotic currents of life, is without trouble. - Carl Jung
-  After the first thrilling week after I dived into computer science, things turned out to be much more difficult than I thought before.
-It's as if without preparation I walked into a Arabic village with a map full of mystical symbols which seems to contain the biggest secret of the city.
-I started with the simpliest ones, tried to understand it through searching and asking.

-  After I have acquired the basic knowledge, I soon realized that there are more areas I need to explore, the map I had is just the entrance of a much bigger world.
-From times to times, I received news about this bigger world.
-The more news I heart about it, the eager I wanted to see it, the more frustrating I became - because it is far away from where I am.
+  After the first thrilling weeks I dived into computer science, things turned out to be much more difficult than I thought before.
+Without preparation I walked into an obscure reign with a 'map' full of mystical symbols.
+Soon I realized that there were more areas I need to explore, the 'map' I had was just an entrance to a much bigger world.
+From this world, I would encounter stunning web products on a daily basis.
+The more products I saw, the eager I wanted to be part of it and the more frustration I ended up with - I didn't even know how to code down a website.

-  Besides the frustrating endless journey, loneliness is another threat.
-Because I have no experience in this fields, I constantly doubt myself - Am I choose the right way?
-Am I walking too slowly or too fast?
-How long will it take to reach the next station?
-Without an companion, the only effort to comfort myself is to ignore them.
+  Besides frustration, self-doubt is another setback.
+I constantly doubted myself because I had zilch experience in computer science.
+Am I choose the right technology to learn?
+Am I learning too slowly?
+Do I miss something important?
+How long will it take to reach the next stage?
+There was no place to find authorized answers.
+To comfort myself I had to ignore all of them.

-  The excitement and thrilling hope soon subsided.
-Fear and doubt began to accumulate and finally dominated myself.
+  ![My yelling self](/images/yelling.jpg){:class="right"}
+  Ignoring didn't solve the problem.
+As the excitement and confidence subsided, accumulating fear and doubt finally dominated.
 I was worn out.
-There comes the time when I found myself ulterly useless.
-I was 24 and I cannot even feed myself.
-I tried to carve out in a new field but didn't know whether I am on the right track.
-Not to mention the endless road I am walking on.
+There comes the time when I found myself utterly useless:

+  A 24-year-old who just start learning web design and development without the ability to feed his own living.

+  What a bum.

+###Always Choose to Take Action

-  Is it time to give up?
+  Time to give up?

-  ![My yelling self](/images/yelling.jpg){:class="right"}
   I had no answer to that question.
-All I know is that I have chosen a novel fields to explore and if I gave up and started to explore I had to experience the same frustration.
-If this **pattern** couldn't be overcome, I will go nowhere further than where I am.
+All I know was that if I gave up and started in another field I had to experience the same frustration.
+If this **pattern of problem** couldn't be overcome, I could go nowhere further than where I was.
 I had to sustain myself and keep on walking.

+  >If this **pattern of problem** couldn't be overcome, I could go nowhere further than where I was.

-  To deal with the fear and doubt, I developed the [Qotto][link_to_qotto]{:target="_blank"} to provide inspiration for me.
-I set it as my default browser page and feed motivation throughout the day.
+  I need to **protect my motivation** in order to deal with the fear and doubt.
+Thus I developed [Qotto][link_to_qotto]{:target="_blank"} - a collection of quotes I like.
+I set it as my default browser tab and feed me inspiration when I feel disheartened.

-  Whenever I feel overwhelmed by self-doubt, I force myself to do something - begin reading one or two pages, write several lines of code or write down the fear and doubt.The actions I took always provide me some positive feedback, this feedback makes me feel better.
+  I also decided **always choose to take action** when I feel frustrated.
+Whenever I feel overwhelmed by self-doubt, I force myself to do something - anything from reading one or two pages of a book to making several lines of code work.
+The actions I took always provide me positive feedback.
+I learned one or two tips to use a language, make a small piece of code work under my will.
+However small they were, it convinced me that I was moving forward.
+And moving forward is the one important to overcome the frustration.

 ##Lesson 2: Don't avoid the boring work